-Grant is currently a CSE Postdoctoral Fellow at UC San Diego and a Visiting Researcher at Corelight.
-Previously, he received his PhD in computer science from UC Berkeley and his bachelor’s degree in computer science from Stanford University.
-His research has received three distinguished paper awards across the top security conferences, an NSF Graduate Research Fellowship, a Facebook PhD Fellowship, and the 2017 Internet Defense Prize.
+Prior to joining the University of Chicago, Grant was a CSE Postdoctoral Fellow at UC San Diego and a Visiting Researcher at Corelight.
+Grant received his PhD in computer science from UC Berkeley and his bachelor’s degree in computer science from Stanford University.
+His research has been recognized with three distinguished paper awards across the top security conferences, an NSF Graduate Research Fellowship, a Facebook PhD Fellowship, and the 2017 Internet Defense Prize.

 Focus Areas: Security and Privacy, Machine Learning for Security, Data Science, Systems and Networking, Large-scale Measurement